Withdrawal, Transfer, Cancellation and Refund 2022

 - When a learner stops attending, including engagement with online activities, after the refund date and does not formally withdraw and/or fees have been overdue for four (4) weeks and the learner is unable to be contacted, Otago Polytechnic Limited will withdraw the learner.

-20.1 These withdrawals are documented using the withdrawal form, signed by the Programme Head/Head of College or delegate.
+20.1 These withdrawals are documented using the online withdrawal form (able to be generated in EBS and populated with accurate learner enrolment data) signed by the Programme Head/Head of College or delegate.

 Withdrawal on Compassionate Grounds

-- In exceptional circumstances, withdrawals may be considered on compassionate grounds (‘compassionate withdrawal’) upon receipt of written evidence (such as support from a health professional) which must be submitted by the learner, or the Programme Head/Head of College on the learner’s behalf, to Academic Registry at the same time as the completed withdrawal form.
+- In exceptional circumstances, withdrawals may be considered on compassionate grounds (‘compassionate withdrawal’) upon receipt of written evidence (such as support from a health professional) provided by the learner.
+Compassionate withdrawals must be signed by the Programme Head/Head of College and submitted to Academic Registry by the Programme Head or delegate.
 Compassionate withdrawals may be approved for refunds outside normal refund criteria, or for withdrawals outside normal withdrawal criteria.

 21.1 Compassionate grounds are considered to be events outside the learner’s control that could not have been predicted and that have had a significant impact on the learner’s ability to continue studying in the current academic year or the foreseeable future.
 This may include but is not limited to illness, significant accidents, personal injury to self or a close family member that would affect the learner's ability to continue studying.